lxwcd/linux/notes/linux学习笔记.md

  29 #       See default PAM configuration files provided for 30 #       login, su, etc.
  31 #
- 32 # This is a temporary situation: setting these variables will soon 33 # move to /etc/default/useradd and the variables will then be 34 # no more supported
+ 32 # This is a temporary situation: setting these variables will soo # move to /etc/default/useradd and the variables will then be
+ 34 # no more supported
  35 MAIL_DIR        /var/mail
  36 #MAIL_FILE      .mail